kizunanocoin/docs/docs/running-a-node/configuration.md

 # Node Configuration

-The Nano node software is designed to run with little or no configuration.
+KIZUNANO COIN node software is designed to run with little or no configuration.
 All configuration options have defaults that can be changed using TOML configuration files, by passing configuration values via the command line, or a combination of the two methods.

 !!! success "Automatic migration and backups of JSON files"
     Versions prior to 20 use JSON as the configuration file format, and these will be automatically migrated to TOML files on startup.
 Note that only non-default values are migrated.